ACADEMY/A/B testing training blog

 Draw up a testing roadmap

 It’s essential to plan your tests to give your optimization strategy structure.
 Prioritizing your actions will allow you to get the very best out of your website and organization.
-To draw up a roadmap that is aligned with your business objectives, you must:
+To draw up a testing roadmap, you must:

 - Decide on the goal of your tests: whether they are to increase conversions, engagement or loyalty.
 Setting clear expectations is vital for measuring your performance.